 Price from: £445 per person based on 2 people sharing for a 3 night stay.

 This Sheringham short break walk is available from April-September

 You will be staying in a local B&B a few minutes’ walk from the beach and the centre of town

 Take an 8 mile (approx.) walk away from the middle of Sheringham, passing the point of an old WWII Wireless Interceptor station and head on up through woodland to the highest point in Norfolk at The Roman Camp.
 Descend back along the heathland of Incleborough Hill where you can enjoy vast sweeping views over to Cromer.
 Walking back to the coastline via the village of West Runton, an important landmark where the fossils of a Steppe Mammoth were discovered in 1990, and finish walking along a stretch of the Norfolk Coast Path.

-A 6.5 mile walk out of Sheringham and passing Beeston Regis Priory ruin and up through woodland skirting the top of the town to eventually be brought into Sheringham Park, passing the small temple and the Gazebo (worth climbing up for the views!).
+Spend the day enjoying an 8-9 mile walk out of Sheringham and passing Beeston Regis Priory ruin and up through woodland skirting the top of the town to eventually be brought into Sheringham Park, passing the small temple and the Gazebo (worth climbing up for the views!).
 Take some time to wander over to the Visitor Centre to learn about the landscape designer and have some refreshments, to then continue back along the cliff tops and the North Coast Path.
 This is a fantastic way to see the surrounding landscape.

 The price for the Sheringham Short Break walking holiday is from £445 per person (based on 2 people sharing) and can be taken between April and September.